aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/opensearch-sink.md

     [prerequisite](/docs/products/kafka/kafka-connect/howto/opensearch-sink#connect_opensearch_sink_prereq) phase.
 -   `type.name`: the OpenSearch type name to be used when indexing.
 -   `key.ignore`: boolean flag dictating if to ignore the message key.
-    If set to true, the document ID is generated as message\'s `topic+partition+offset`, the message key is used as ID otherwise.
+    If set to true, the document ID is generated as message's `topic+partition+offset`, the message key is used as ID otherwise.
 -   `tasks.max`: maximum number of tasks to execute in parallel.
 By default this is 1.